Your Guide to Waterfalls Near Hendersonville

 Graveyard Fields Upper & Lower Falls:

-Graveyard Fields, located on the Blue Ridge Parkway, is a favorite destination for its easy access, wild blueberry picking in late summer, stunning fall foliage, and two beautiful waterfalls.
+Graveyard Fields, located on the Blue Ridge Parkway, is a favorite destination for its easy access, wild blueberry picking in late summer, fall foliage, and two beautiful waterfalls.

 The Lower Falls is a quick but scenic stop, just a short hike from the parking area, offering a peaceful spot to take in the beauty of the cascading water.
 For those looking for a bit more of an adventure, the Upper Falls requires a moderately challenging hike, with some uphill sections and natural terrain, but rewards visitors with a stunning view of the falls.
 Whether you’re seeking a short trip or a more immersive experience, Graveyard Fields offers something for everyone.